jonhue/acts_as_favoritor/README.md

 ### Scopes

 Using scopes with `acts_as_favoritor` enables you to Follow, Watch, Favorite, [...] between any of your models.
 This way you can separate distinct functionalities in your app between user states.
 For example: A user sees all his favorited books in a dashboard (`'favorite'`), but he only receives notifications for those, he is watching (`'watch'`).
-Just like YouTube does it.
+Just like YouTube or GitHub do it.

 By default all of your favorites are scoped to `'favorite'`.